tomkinsc/Laser-Cooler/README.md

 The tolerances are not as tight as they could be, but it works fine.
 The panels are held together with M3x16 socket cap screws.
 The screws are used similar to how they are in the MakerBot design.
 The side panels are held by friction, but tape can be added to secure them.
 A future revision might include screws along those edges as well.
 The tubing is 3/8 ID black vinyl.
 It's pretty tight inside the box, so correct tubing length is important.

 The box is made from 5.5mm Tri-ply from the local big box home improvement store.
-The enclosure was designed in DraftSight, and cut using my FullSpectrum 40W hobby laser.
+The enclosure was designed in DraftSight, and cut using my 40W hobby laser.
 The enclosure is designed to accommodate the following parts (Newegg part numbers):

 * 2x Enzotech HF-G1/4-38 Water Cooling Accessory (#N82E16835708034)
 * 1x NZXT Sentry-2 5.25" Touch Screen fan controller (#N82E16811992005)